Kright/ScalaGameMath/examples/nbody/README.md

 It's a demo with Kotlin and Java on JVM and GraalVM.

 I can't say that my Scala game math library is easy to use from Java or Kotlin, but it is possible.
-For an unknown reason, code completion in Kotlin doesn't work with my Scala classes, but the code compiles well.
+For an unknown reason, code completion in Kotlin in IDEA doesn't work with my Scala classes, but the code compiles well.

 To enable GraalVM you need to set `enableGraalNative=true` in gradle.properties